Desmond O'Malley: Entering politics

 In 1968, his uncle and sitting TD Donogh O'Malley died suddenly.
 Initially, Donogh's widow Hilda was asked by Fianna Fáil to stand in the coming by-election to try and retain the seat for the party.
 However, as Hilda was still in shock because of her husband's sudden death she declined and instead, after a canvass of many O'Malleys, Desmond O'Malley was selected and he stood in the subsequent by-election to fill the vacant seat.
 Desmond was successful and was elected to Dáil Éireann as a Fianna Fáil TD for the Limerick East constituency.
 At the time it was believed that this by-election victory by just 900 votes was partly due to Neil Blaney and his "Donegal Mafia".
 Blaney would subsequently deeply regret aiding O'Malley in his election as he always felt that Des was in the wrong party.
 The relationship between Desmond and Hilda was strained following Desmond's victory after Hilda had a change of heart about entering politics.
-She requested that Desmond stand aside in the 1969 Irish general election in favour of her becoming the main Fianna Fáil candidate, but Desmond refused.
+She requested that Desmond stand aside in the 1969 general election in favour of her becoming the main Fianna Fáil candidate, but Desmond refused.
 Both Desmond and Hilda stood in Limerick East in that 1969 Election, with Desmond for Fianna Fáil and Hilda as an Independent.
 Desmond came third while Hilda finished fifth in the four-seat constituency.
 Desmond was elected while Hilda just missed out.
 The "O'Malley vs O'Malley" dynamic of what was a very acrimonious contest drew enormous interest and discussion, to the point of attracting international headlines.

 Arms Crisis and Minister for Justice

-After the 1969 general election, O'Malley was appointed Parliamentary Secretary to the Taoiseach, Jack Lynch, and also Parliamentary Secretary to the Minister for Defence, Jim Gibbons.
-O'Malley had a central role in the prosecutions that arose from the Arms Crisis of 1970, the case against the accused government ministers Charles Haughey and Neil Blaney.
-The case was subsequently dismissed in the Supreme Court, where both ministers were acquitted.
+After the 1969 general election, O'Malley was appointed Parliamentary Secretary to the Taoiseach, Jack Lynch, and Parliamentary Secretary to the Minister for Defence, Jim Gibbons.
+O'Malley had a central role in the case for the prosecution against the government ministers Charles Haughey and Neil Blaney that arose from the Arms Crisis of 1970.
+Both ministers were acquitted in a trial at the Central Criminal Court.